PostgreSQL Performance and Querying

 JSONB columns allow storing flexible document data while maintaining the benefits of relational constraints.

-What should teams check first when implementing JSON/JSONB?
+What should teams check before relying on JSON/JSONB?